ostdotcom/website-docupony/platform/docs/guides/create_wallet.md

 #### Input parameter for `activateUser`
-To activate the user you will have to call **activateUser** workflow which requires 5 inputs parameters given below:
+To activate the user you will have to call **activateUser** workflow which requires 5 input parameters given below:

 1. A 6-digit PIN set by user